 Start your first day in Canyonlands National Park getting your hiking legs warmed up with an easy climb to the iconic Mesa Arch.
 As one of the star attractions in the Island in the Sky district of the park, this is the perfect place to capture your first photograph in your vacation journal, and it’s a beginner-friendly hike, so even the youngest kids can accomplish it.

-Take a moment to examine the trail beneath your feet on the walk back down.
+Take a moment to examine the earth on the walk back down.
 It’s not just dust, dirt, or gravel—it’s cryptobiotic soil, a complex ecosystem in its own right made of moss, lichens, algae, and cyanobacteria.
-It’s one of the oldest lifeforms on the planet and it’s right beneath your feet!
+It’s one of the oldest lifeforms on the planet!
+Be careful where you step as footprints can damage the soil crusts, so be sure to stick to the paths, rocks or sandy washes.

 More experienced hikers have their choice of excellent trails in the Island in the Sky district.
 It’s a perfect start to your Mighty Five adventure.